top of page

 Anna Wooles

 Anna has found her home within Home Ground since early 2020.
-She is a jack of all trades, master of none which means she's been able to shapeshift her way around different roles from project to project - from artist to creative producer to online facilitator.
+She is a jack of all trades, master of none: shapeshifting her varied expertise from project to project.
+Anna has developed her role, from artist to creative producer to online facilitator.

 Before Home Ground, Anna was the Senior Creative at Koko Creative - a diverse role which involved seeing productions from design and concept right through to delivery.
 It included leading the art department, designing spaces, programming music, poring over spreadsheets and the occasional fixing of Lucha Libre matches.
 Other work endeavors have included supporting a basket weaving project in Kenya, teaching music in Malawi and Kenya, volunteer fire fighting in Malawi, and wrangling musicians on tour in Ghana.